MicrosoftDocs/windows-itpro-docs/windows/keep-secure/copy-a-gpo-to-create-a-new-gpo.md

 12. Type the name of the group that contains members of the boundary zone, for example **CG\_DOMISO\_Boundary**, and then click **OK**.

 13. If required, change the WMI filter to one appropriate for the new GPO.
-For example, if the original GPO is for client computers running Windows 8, and the new boundary zone GPO is for computers running Windows Server 2012, then select a WMI filter that allows only those computers to read and apply the GPO.
+For example, if the original GPO is for client devices running Windows 10, and the new boundary zone GPO is for devices running Windows Server 2016 Technical Preview, then select a WMI filter that allows only those devices to read and apply the GPO.

-If you arrived at this page by clicking a link in a checklist, use your browser’s **Back** button to return to the checklist.